-JEHOVAH’S WITNESSES ARE SPYING AND STALKING US!
+JEHOVAH’S WITNESSES ARE SPYING ON AND STALKING US!
 What Can We Do?

 It is true that highly controlling groups, like the Jehovah’s Witnesses, use group stalking to intimidate people who have been involved with them.
 The stalking activities of Jehovah’s Witnesses are documented, not only on many websites (including the ones you listed above), but also in Raymond Franz’s book, In Search of Christian Freedom.
 Ray was a former member of the Jehovah’s Witness Governing Body leadership and on pages 380-383, he shared several accounts of spying and stalking that occurred in the 1980s.

-“The Defendants have utilized people with specific skills such as Mr. Bruce Radetich, who is an ex-police officer and now a security specialist who, it is believed has been employed in an effort to use illegal means to surreptitiously monitor phone calls in hopes of gaining information as to the possible direction the Plaintiff’s are heading with regard to legal matters.
-Certain personal cell phones of the Plaintiff’s as well as other parties closely associated with the Plaintiff’s appear as if they have been monitored by parties outside.
-One particular cell phone used by Jason Cobb was inspected by a cell phone specialist… where it was determined that the phone in question had been set up to allow a remote party to be able to intercept calls and monitor them.
-Milano the cell phone technician who worked on the cell phone in question has had nearly ten years of experience with various makes and models of phones and this party has agreed to testify about the state of the phone and the potential ramifications of what he discovered while working on Jason Cobb’s cell phone.
-The technician’s expert testimony can easily show intent and how far the Defendants, acting in consort with various confederates, are willing to go in an effort to try to conceal the true nature of this situation, not to mention clearly defining Wire Fraud issues.”
+“The Defendants have utilized people with specific skills such as Mr. Bruce Radetich, who is an ex-police officer and now a security specialist who, it is believed, has been employed in an effort to use illegal means to surreptitiously monitor phone calls in hopes of gaining information as to the possible direction the Plaintiffs are heading with regard to legal matters.
+Certain personal cell phones of the Plaintiffs as well as other parties closely associated with the Plaintiffs appear as if they have been monitored by parties outside.
+One particular cell phone used by Jason Cobb was inspected by a cell phone specialist … where it was determined that the phone in question had been set up to allow a remote party to be able to intercept calls and monitor them.
+Milano, the cell phone technician who worked on the cell phone in question, has had nearly ten years of experience with various makes and models of phones and this party has agreed to testify about the state of the phone and the potential ramifications of what he discovered while working on Jason Cobb’s cell phone.
+The technician’s expert testimony can easily show intent and how far the Defendants, acting in concert with various confederates, are willing to go in an effort to try to conceal the true nature of this situation, not to mention clearly defining Wire Fraud issues.”